 A reduction in VAT from 20% to 5% for food, accommodation and attractions with effect from 8th July 2020 until 12th January 2021.

-‘Eat out to Help Out’: In this short term initiative, participating businesses can offer customers 50% off of their meals (food only), up to £10 per head – including children.
-This deal is available to customers on Mondays, Tuesdays and Wednesdays throughout August 2020.
-The businesses involved can then claim the discount back from the government.
+‘Eat out to Help Out’: In this short term initiative, participating businesses offered customers 50% off of their meals (food only), up to £10 per head – including children.
+This deal was available to customers on Mondays, Tuesdays and Wednesdays throughout August 2020.
+The businesses involved could then claim the discount back from the government.

 Your next steps

 If you are having problems at work with such issues as absence, pay, dismissal or other matters arising from the covid-19 pandemic, Monaco Solicitors may be able to help you.